- Daniel Joyce

 Daniel has an LLM and a PhD in Law from the University of Cambridge.
 He was the Whewell Scholar in international law and a Senior Rouse Ball Student at Trinity College, Cambridge.
 He also spent a year as a Visiting Research Fellow at Columbia Law School.
 Daniel then undertook postdoctoral research as the Erik Castrén Fellow in international law and human rights at the University of Helsinki, where he remains an Affiliated Research Fellow.

-Daniel was a Visiting Research Fellow at the Lauterpacht Centre for International Law at the University of Cambridge in 2013.
+Daniel was a Visiting Research Fellow at the Lauterpacht Centre for International Law at the University of Cambridge in 2013 and a Visiting Fellow at the Department of Law at the European University Institute in 2016.
 Daniel is a Laureate of the Junior Faculty Forum for International Law in 2014.
 He has recent publications in the European Journal of International Law, the London Review of International Law and the Melbourne Journal of International Law.
-He is working on a book project developing his doctoral work on 'International Law and the Media'.
+He is currently working on a book project developing his doctoral work on 'International Law and the Media'.
 He is a co-author, with David Rolph, Matt Vitins and Judith Bannister, of Media Law: Cases, Materials and Commentary, Second Edition (OUP, 2015).

 Areas of expertise